-A published and award-winning artist, Good’s work is regularly seen in exhibits across the country in high profile locations such as Meow Wolf Las Vegas, City of Las Vegas galleries, Donna Beam Fine Art Gallery (UNLV), Marjorie Barrick Museum of Art (UNLV), Nevada Humanities, HERE Arts in NYC, Nashville International Airport, Nashville Convention & Visitors Bureau, Bridgestone Arena in Nashville, Tennessee, Contemporary Arts Center in Las Vegas, Burning Man, Life is Beautiful Festival and galleries in the Southeast, New York, Montana, Nevada and California.
+A published and award-winning artist, Good’s work is regularly seen in exhibits and installations across the country in high profile locations such as Meow Wolf Las Vegas, City of Las Vegas galleries, Donna Beam Fine Art Gallery (UNLV), Marjorie Barrick Museum of Art (UNLV), Nevada Humanities, HERE Arts in NYC, Nashville International Airport, Nashville Convention & Visitors Bureau, Bridgestone Arena in Nashville, Burning Man, Life is Beautiful Festival and galleries in the Southeast, New York, Montana, Nevada and California.
 Her work is also found in important private collections throughout the U.S. and overseas through sales, gifts and charitable donations, including the acquisition of her work by the Marjorie Barrick Museum of Fine Art and celebrity chef Wolfgang Puck.
 Most recently, Good has received three Congressional Commendations for her artistic contributions.